 Henna Taylor is an award winning filmmaker based in Boulder Colorado.
-Henna began making films in 2011after she decided to document her experience while living with four midwives in rural Cambodia.
-Through recording the delicate subject of childbirth in Cambodia, she discovered a passion for uncovering the most subtle and humbling elements of the human spirit.
+She began making films in 2011while documenting her experience living with four midwives in rural Cambodia.
+Through the documentation of this delicate subject of motherhood and childbirth in Cambodia, she discovered a passion for capturing the most subtle and humbling elements of the human spirit.
+In her work, Henna strives to capture these most basic moments.
+In every project, she is known for her capacity to listen honestly to the story unfolding in front of her, and for engaging fully in all aspect of storytelling.
+Her goal is to offer audiences a complete experience of the life occurring on screen.
+Her films are the product of this attention to detail in every daily life.

-In 2019 her film Speak To Me Softly won “Best Mountain Short” at the Banff Film Festival and "Best Creativity" from Cascade Adventure Film Festival.
-The year before she created Valley of the Moon which was one of four films selected for the Reel Rock 13 Film Festival and Tour.
-Her documentary Wadi Rum (33 min.) won the Grand Jury Award at the 2018 Yosemite International Film Festival and was an official selection at Wasatch Mountain Film Festival, Ottawa Adventure Film Festival, Lebanese Independent Film Festival, among many others.
+In 2019 her film Speak To Me Softly won “Best Mountain Short” at the Banff Film Festival.
+The year before she created Valley of the Moon for the Reel Rock 13 Film Festival and Tour.
+Her documentary Wadi Rum (the inspiration for Valley of the Moon) won the Grand Jury Award at the 2018 Yosemite International Film Festival and was an official selection at Wasatch Mountain Film Festival, Ottawa Adventure Film Festival, Lebanese Independent Film Festival, among many others festivals around the world.

 A THOUSAND WAYS TO KISS THE GROUND (2020)